· David Cruz · Schools & Compliance · 12 min read

 - How quickly can you produce records if requested?

-FERPA Compliance Checklist for ABA Data Tools
+FERPA Compliance Checklist for ABA Data Collection Apps

 Use this checklist when evaluating behavior data collection software for your district: